jonathanknowles/monoidmap/README.md

 >       !r1r2 = canonicalMapUnion f r1 r2
 > ```
 >
-> The above function eschews the use of [`Map.merge`](https://hackage.haskell.org/package/containers/docs/Data-Map-Merge-Strict.html#v:merge), and instead performs pattern matching on constructors exported from [`Data.Map.Internal`](https://hackage.haskell.org/package/containers/docs/Data-Map-Internal.html): this approach was almost certainly taken for performance reasons.
+> One interesting feature of the above function is that it eschews the use of [`Map.merge`](https://hackage.haskell.org/package/containers/docs/Data-Map-Merge-Strict.html#v:merge), and instead performs pattern matching on constructors exported from [`Data.Map.Internal`](https://hackage.haskell.org/package/containers/docs/Data-Map-Internal.html): this approach was almost certainly taken for performance reasons.
 >
 > Nevertheless, in the spirit of having fun, let's redefine the `MultiAsset` type in terms of [`MonoidMap`](https://jonathanknowles.github.io/monoidmap/Data-MonoidMap.html#t:MonoidMap):
 >